sakuttomon/CS416-Sound/notebook.md

 To maintain the previous improvement of using more interesting waveforms than sine waves, I also generated [`square-triangle-envelope.wav`](code/popgen/square-triangle-envelope.wav), which definitely imitates the retro vibe I aimed to achieve in my chiptune synthesizer project.
-The "binary" style of square waves applied on the melody, along with an ADSR envelope to smooth out the sound reduces clicking noises as intended, but introduces a feeling I can only describe as "playing from a limited sound system".
+The "binary" style of square waves applied on the melody along with an ADSR envelope to smooth out the sound reduces clicking noises as intended, while introducing a feeling I can only describe as "playing from a limited sound system".

 Based off my learnings from applying an ADSR envelope in this `popgen` objective, I'm planning to implement a similar system into my